SMTG-Bham/surfaxe/README.md

 * `surfaxe-gethkl`: Generates all unique symmetric zero-dipole surface slabs for one specified Miller index.
 Optionally provides all input files.

 Convergence:
-* `surfaxe-parsefols`: Parses the convergence folders set up with `surfaxe-gethkl` or `surfaxe-gethkl`.
+* `surfaxe-parsefols`: Parses the convergence folders set up with `surfaxe-gethkl` or `surfaxe-getall`.
 Extracts the relevant data and plots convergence graphs of the variation of surface energy and energy per atom with respect to slab and vacuum thickness.

 Analysis:
 * `surfaxe-bonds`: Parses the structure, looking for bonds between specified atoms.